phalcon-orphanage/docs/en/reference/response.rst

     $response->setExpires($expireDate);

-The Response component automatically shows the date in GMT timezone in order as is expected in a Expires header.
+The Response component automatically shows the date in GMT timezone in order as is expected in an Expires header.

 Moreover if we set a date in the past this will tell the browser to always refresh the requested page: